adamnusic/voxifi-frontend/README.md

-# VoxiFi Frontend
+# VoxiFi Voiceprint NFT Minter

-A WebXR-enabled voice NFT platform built on Aptos blockchain with real-time audio visualization.
+A WebXR-enabled Voiceprint NFT minting site built on Aptos blockchain with real-time audio visualization.
+The purpose of the Voiceprint NFT is to create an immutable record of your voice data.
+The voicedata can be used to create a zero-shot voice clone of your voice and these data-pairs can be used to create a VoxiFi Prediction Market.

 ## 🌟 Features

-- **Voice Recording & Minting**: Create unique voice-based NFTs
+- **Voice Recording & Minting**: Create unique Voiceprint NFTs
 - **WebXR Visualization**: Immersive 3D audio visualization
 - **Voice Cloning**: Advanced voice synthesis capabilities
 - **Blockchain Integration**: Seamless minting on Aptos blockchain